griffithlab/genviz.org/_posts/0002-04-01-introToshiny.md

 ### Install shiny

 The [shiny](https://shiny.rstudio.com/) package is available on cran and is fairly easy to install using [install.packages()](https://www.rdocumentation.org/packages/utils/versions/3.4.1/topics/install.packages).
 Go ahead and install and load the package.
 The package has 11 example apps built in which can be viewed using the [runExample()](https://www.rdocumentation.org/packages/shiny/versions/1.0.3/topics/runExample) function, we will be building our own app from scratch, but feel free to try out a few of these examples to get a feel for what shiny can do.
+Shiny also provides a nice [gallery of example applications](https://shiny.rstudio.com/gallery/) and even a genomics example plotting [cancer genomics in a circos-style application](https://shiny.rstudio.com/gallery/genome-browser.html).
 ```R
 # install and load shiny
 install.packages("shiny")